llafuente/language/statements/switch.markdown

 `switch` is very special in plee in comparison with any other language.

-Most common languages choose to break by default, and it's resonable, they provide `fallthrough` as error prone replacement of `break`
+Modern languages choose to break by default, and it's resonable, they provide `fallthrough` as error prone replacement of no-`break`

-Plee goes a bit beyond while provide `fallthrough` also provide `break` but the default behavior is **continue testing the next cases**.
+Plee goes a bit beyond while provide `fallthrough` also provide `break` but the default behavior is **continue testing the next cases**, allowing more complex behaviors.
-Allowing more.

 **compiler-note** default must be the last case.